TL;DR

 Commission from hotel bookings often funds a large chunk of your event.
 When teams go outside of the block, that money disappears.
 The fewer rooms that slip through the cracks, the stronger your margins stay.

 CVBs want proof that your event drives economic impact.
 Stay to Play compliance gives you the room night data to back it up.
-That kind of reporting builds trust and often determines whether you get future funding, grants, or in-kind support (including non-cash perks from local partners like free venues, signage, or marketing—offered when your event proves real hotel impact, which Stay to Play compliance helps guarantee).
+That kind of reporting builds trust and often determines whether you get future funding, grants, or in-kind support.
+When that reporting consistently shows strong room night performance, funding for youth sports programs through city grants and tourism incentives tends to follow.

 Clear housing policies help teams plan faster and avoid issues.
 Centralized booking takes the guesswork out of rates, inventory, and contacts.
 When everything flows through one system, there's no more chasing confirmations or sorting out last-minute changes.